simondlevy/RealAntBT/README.md

 reinforcement learning platform, we were looking for a way to control the RealAnt wirelessly.
 Thanks to the built-in Bluetooth chip on the Raspberry Pi, this proved to be straightforward.

-## Parts and assembly
+## Parts

-Assuming you have some experience with soldering, heat-shrink tubing, and battery-safety issues, the parts list and images below should be sufficient to set up your RealAnt:
+Assuming you have some experience with soldering, heat-shrink tubing, and battery-safety issues, the parts list and assembly images below should be sufficient to set up your RealAnt:

 1. [RealAnt](https://github.com/OteRobotics/realant#get-your-realant)